toptobes/astra-demo/README.md

 ## Usage

 Prereqs:
+- A unix system (Windows w/out WSL2 may theoreticallty work, but setting up the environment is a pain; requires cl.exe and header files and stuff on path)
 - Java 21
 - npm or another package manager/runner
 - A newer version of Python (I used 3.11.7, I think 3.8+ works, but not sure)